jorgetavares89/user-register-ms/README.md

 ## Build Docker image

 To build de docker image, we need to install the [https://gradle.org/install/](Gradle) or use the wrapper that can be find in root application path.
-After cloned the repos, run: `$ cd country-gateway-ms`and `$ gradle buildDockerImage`and than, the image should be generated with the name  `payment-methods-ms:0.0.1`
+After cloned the repos, run: `$ cd user-register-ms`and `$ gradle buildDockerImage`and than, the image should be generated with the name  `user-register-ms:0.0.1`
 .
 To see, run: `$ docker images`

 	Notes: